MacOS provides built-in compression utility to create zip files. You need not install additional software to complete basic compression.

 - Share the zip file on email, cloud etc.

-It supports zip, ZIPX, TAR, RAR, 7Zip, Tar.GZ and more will be added with updates.
+It currently supports zip, ZIPX, TAR, RAR, 7Zip, Tar.GZ with more to be added with future updates.

 Its features are: